MidnightDreamerX17/skill20/Trappings/Modifiers.md

 Armor gains 1 AC for each point of reinforcement.

 Other wearable gear, such as shields, rings, amulets, bracers, and robes can be reinforced as armor for double the gold value.
 For example, the gold value of Robes of Armor +1 is 2,000 gold.
+The gold value of Bracers of Armor +2 is 8,000 gold.
+And so on.

 - +1: +1,000 gold value
 - +2: +4,000 gold value